amisha1816/Semester-Capstone-Project/README.md

 _Week 6 (May 28 - Jun 3)_ →  Inventory + Farmers Market
  - Continue coding inventory section ❗❗
+ - code crops growing back AS
+      - will need to restart the day AS
+ - code planting crops
 - Farmers market:❗❗ AM (PLAN)
       - Code feature where character can go and sell off their farming goods ❗❗
       - This is so they can make money